rackerlabs/support-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 created_by: Jered Heeschen
 last_modified_date: '2013-10-23'
 last_modified_by: Ross Diaz
-product: Cloud Servers
+product: Cloud DNS
-product_url: cloud-servers
+product_url: cloud-dns
 ---

 ### Manual DNS

 There may be times you need to change your server's DNS settings, either because you find they're misconfigured or because you want to use your own.
 Fortunately there isn't a lot of work involved in changing the [DNS servers](http://www.rackspace.com/cloud/dns/), just a quick edit in the right place.

 ### resolv.conf